WeblateOrg/weblate/docs/admin/continuous.rst

      name = merge driver for gettext po files driver = /path/to/weblate/examples/git-merge-gettext-po %O %A %B

-And enable it's use by defining proper attributes in given repository (eg. in :file:`.git/info/attributes`)::
+And enable its use by defining proper attributes in given repository (eg. in :file:`.git/info/attributes`)::

     *.po merge=merge-gettext-po